ajwills72/rmip/docs/teacher_notes.md

 1. the same JATOS link can be given to all participants
 2. it will ensure that the experiment is otherwise identical for all participants

+When using the second method, or for any experiment that uses separate blocks, make sure the same data logger is used in both blocks (they should have the same name).
+This will ensure the log file has a single header line at the top.

 ### Both sessions

 Both sessions are dedicated to achieving the following goal: Have a working,